Pawlished believes in training every dog in front of them at the pace and with the tools they require to succeed.

-Your dog must learn both "YES" AND "NO" to be successful.
+We believe your dog must learn both "YES" AND "NO" to be successful in navigating their choices.

-It's only fair to address both sides of the spectrum, so that they clearly know when they are right versus when they are wrong..
+It's only fair to address both sides of the spectrum, so that our dogs clearly know when they are right versus when they are wrong.

 When your dog does an undesired behavior, chances are that you not only want to stop it while it's happening, but you also want to deter it from making the same choice in the future.
 I'm going to let you in on a little secret... ignoring those poor choices will not make them disappear.
 In fact, your dog may take that as a sign that it's okay to continue.
 Let's address those moments instead with a "correction".
 There are THOUSANDS of methods you can use to correct a dog.
 Most of them are inappropriate.
 Owners often come to us confused about what type of a correction is appropriate.
 We hear about corrections that are too harsh and too soft every day.